 More detailed information can also be found in the corresponding Omlox Whitepaper.

-Is the ZIGPOS RTLS omlox compatible?
+Is the ZIGPOS RTLS omlox compliant?